jodynichols/python-kafka-microservices/README.md

 A lean approach to implement the CQRS patter is by using Apache Kafka as its underlying event store.
 The basic idea behind using Kafka for CQRS is to have separate Kafka topics for commands and queries, which allows for a clear separation of the write and read models.
 Here are the steps to implement CQRS with Apache Kafka:
 1. Create topics for commands and queries: You need to create two distinct topics in Kafka so that you can handle them separately
 2. Set up producers for commands: The commands can be in the form of events that describe the changes to be made to the data.
-In this project, the command topic will be a pizza order
+In this project, the command topic will be a bubble tea order
 3. Set up consumers for queries: On the other hand, you need to set up a consumer for the query topic.
 In this project, the query topic will be the status of the order
 4. Use a materialized view to store query results: To handle read operations efficiently, you can use a materialized view to store the results of queries.
 The materialized view can be updated by consuming the events from the command topic and applying them to the data stored in the view.
 In this project, it will be used a SQLite3 data store
 5. Keep the command and query topics in sync, to ensure that you need to use a mechanism such as event sourcing to keep track of all the changes made to the data.
 This allows you to maintain a consistent view of the data and ensure that the query results are up-to-date